 Lily Fardell may not have had any children of her own, but many children who don’t have a home will be living a better life thanks to the sale of hers.

-Lily’s legacy of generosity in her New South Wales community has continued following her death earlier this year, as the sale of her mansion, known as Pacific House, funds charity efforts to help local homeless children.
+Lily’s legacy of generosity in her New South Wales community has continued following her death in 2015, as the sale of her mansion, known as Pacific House, funds charity efforts to help local homeless children.

-The house, which sold at auction for a whopping $2.35 million dollars, is still full of sculptures, furniture, and antiques that are expected to bring the total amount of her donation to St. Vincent de Paul in Newcastle to nearly $4 million after auction.
+The house, which sold at auction for a whopping $2.35 million dollars, was full of sculptures, furniture, and antiques that were expected to bring the total amount of her donation to St. Vincent de Paul in Newcastle to nearly $4 million after auction.

 Known for her kindness and spunk, Lily often hosted Christmas and tea parties on her veranda with friends, caroling, and wine.

-Those friends are reportedly eager to attend the auction for the Catholic charity and plan to take home reminders of their friend as a way of supporting her generous last wish.
+Those friends were eager to attend the auction for the Catholic charity because they wanted to take home reminders of their friend as a way of supporting her generous last wish.